Jalalhejazi/Jalalhejazi/README.md

 - ⚡ Fun fact: ...
 -->

-- I'm currently working on DevOps Automation and (Cloud Agnostic)
+- I'm currently working on DevOps Automation
 - 2022 Goals: Automation as much as I can

 ![](prompt.png)